 Start by investigating existing majors and gathering information from other students and faculty.
 Each BS IDE curriculum should be designed in consultation with at least one Hajim School faculty advisor and academic advisor.
-Serious applicants should schedule an appointment with Associate Dean Jim Zavislan to solicit feedback.
+Serious applicants should schedule an appointment with associate dean Paul Funkenbusch to solicit feedback.

 Select Your Courses

 Draw up a list of tentative courses with the help of your advisors.
 BS IDE programs must meet minimum requirements:

 - Three mathematics courses (including differential equations)

 - Four physics or chemistry courses, with at least one in each

 - One to three natural science courses

 - One four-credit, single-department computational analysis course related to the student’s field of interest

 - Eight Hajim School courses from at least two or more departments